 (1) A student may be permitted no more than two unexcused absences in a course during a quarter.

-(2) Additional absences may be approved on application of the student to the Dean of the College.
+- (2) Additional absences may be approved on application of the student to the Dean of the College.
 Only illness of the student, serious illness in his immediate family, representation of the College in a recognized activity, or like important matter will be interpreted as an emergency justifying such additional class absence.
-Unexcused absences on the day before or the day after a regular or special holiday will count as "double cuts."

-(3) A student shall not receive credit for a course in which the unexcused absences exceed two or the total number of class absences equals 25 per cent of the number of class meetings of that course during the quarter except that juniors, seniors, and graduate students who have a grade average of "2" on all previous college work and who have a satisfactory student government record may have 4 unexcused class absences on courses that carry three hours credit or more.
+Application for approval of additional absences must be made within one week after the students return to class.
+Unexcused absences on the day before or the day after a regular or special holiday will count as "double cuts." - (3) A student shall not receive credit for a course in which the unexcused absences exceed two or the total number of class absences equals 25 per cent of the number of class meetings of that course during the quarter except that juniors, seniors, and graduate students who have a grade average of "2" on all previous college work and who have a satisfactory student government record may have 4 unexcused class absences on courses that carry three hours credit or more.